jkeune/ERA5-Drought_data/README.md

 This repository contains the python code related to

-> Keune J, Barnard C, Damasio da Costa E, Wetterhall F and Di Giuseppe F: ERA5–Drought: Global drought indices based on ECMWF reanalysis.
+> Keune J, Barnard C, Damasio da Costa E, Wetterhall F and Di Giuseppe F. ERA5–Drought: Global drought indices based on ECMWF reanalysis.
 Submitted to Scientific Data.

 It consists of 5 jupyter notebooks that reproduce Figures 2–7 of the above publication.